-Tap water in Chinese cities is undrinkable!
-It is highly recommended, therefore, to install a water filtration system in both your home and office in China.
+Tap water should not be consumed directly in China!
+It is highly recommended, therefore, to install a water filtration system in both your home and office.

 Choosing the best drinking water filter depends on the properties of the tap water you are using.
 To choose an appropriate China water filter, therefore, you should first have an understanding of China tap water quality issues.

-In the article below the author, Jon Newton, lends his vast experience in the China drinking water filtration sector to inform us about China tap water quality issues, various water filtration technologies on the market and his recommendation for the best drinking water filter technology for China.
+In the article below author Jon Newton lends his vast experience in the China drinking water filtration sector to inform us about China tap water quality issues, various water filtration technologies on the market and his recommendation for the best drinking water filter technology for China.

 We have a list of suppliers of drinking water filters in China at the end of this article.

 As China continues on its economic growth and industrialisation path, the environmental costs are becoming more noticeable and concerning.

 Anyone living in Northern China will lament, particularly during the winter, at how the low hanging haze is reminiscent of a scene from the Blade Runner movie.

 Poor air quality coupled with its health effects (the true effects are likely to only be seen and felt years after exposure) have been in the media spotlight in recent times.